awslabs/idf-modules/modules/database/neptune/README.md

 ## Description

-This module creates a Neptune cluster for use in ADDF
+This module creates a Neptune cluster for use in IDF

 ## Inputs/Outputs